 - Southern Oregon University has created a fire relief fund to support SOU students who have been impacted by this disaster.
 Your support provides needed relief to those who are financially vulnerable as SOU helps them navigate these difficult times.
 Donations can be made here.

 - Rogue Food Unites – coordinating food businesses, farms, and cultural organizations to meet the acute demand for regional support with a community-driven meal preparation and delivery program.
 Meals prepared with ingredients from local farms by local restaurants are delivered to locations in Southern Oregon where residents displaced by the Almeda and Glendower fires receive the food they need.
 Breakfast.
 Lunch.
 Dinner.
 Click here to learn more.
-Donations accepted through the United Way of Jackson County.
+Donate through the United Way of Jackson County here.

 - Rogue Valley Preparedness and Recovery Hub – if you have a need, want to donate, or can volunteer, click here.